RedTorus/SketchtoImage/README.md

 `photoketch_dataloder.py` A script for generating and loading edge maps efficiently.

-TO see performance of our models V4, V5 or V6 with random noise conditioned on sketches run the ipynb file: test_diffusion_for_ V4 V5 or V6
+To see performance of our models V4, V5 or V6 with random noise conditioned on sketches run the ipynb file: test_diffusion_for_ V4 V5 or V6